 Essential monetary donations to support the U City Summer Band come from businesses and friends like you!
 We want to continue and expand our efforts to play with and mentor St. Louis area high school musicians.
 In making a financial donation to the band, you are supporting these efforts and supporting our community.
 Your financial support also helps us bring in guest artists.
-You can securely donate to the band online by clicking the DONATE button.
+You can donate online with PayPal or Venmo or by check at the donations page.
 You can donate online using a credit card, debit card or PayPal.
 To donate by check, please see more information on the donation page.

 The University City Summer Band is a production of the University City Music Company, a 501(c)(3) nonprofit corporation.
 Donations may be tax deductible.
 Thank you for keeping the music going!

-The 100-member (give or take) UCity Summer Band is...
-Light Classics, Marches, Patriotic Music, Show Tunes, Transcriptions, Popular Music, Jazz, and Original Music for Band.
+The 60-member (give or take) U City Summer Band is...
+Light Classics, Marches, Patriotic Music, Show Tunes, Popular Music, Jazz, and Original Music for Band.

-Concerts will be held at our venue in Heman Park, 1028 Midland Blvd, University City, MO 63130 (park entrance is off Midland, opposite Shaftesbury).
+Concerts are held at our venue in Heman Park, 1028 Midland Blvd, University City, MO 63130 (park entrance is off Midland, opposite Shaftesbury).

-For our last piece each concert, we play "On the Mall."
-Children are invited to come up to the front and conduct the band and receive their very own UCity Summer Band pencil!
+For our last piece at each concert, we play "On the Mall."
+Children are invited to come up to the front and conduct the band and receive their very own U City Summer Band pencil!

 _____________________________________________________________________________